phalcon-orphanage/docs/en/reference/cache.rst

     // If $content is null then the content will be generated for the cache if ($content === null) {

-        //Print date and time
+        // Print date and time
         echo date("r");

-        //Generate a link to the sign-up action echo Tag::linkTo(
+        // Generate a link to the sign-up action echo Tag::linkTo(
             array(
                 "user/signup",